ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Boolean`

-Determines if the application should be automatically restarted whenever the package (or package version) for Elasticsearch changes.
+Determines if the application should be automatically restarted whenever the package (or package version) for Opensearch changes.
 Disabling automatic restarts on package changes may be desired in an environment where you need to ensure restarts occur in a controlled/rolling manner rather than during a Puppet run.